 Work-related stress is associated with the risk of heart attack worldwide.
 There is no country or society that escapes this link, which was increasing over time due to new work situations and the maelstrom of the field of work today.

-On the other, the mortality associated with cardiovascular diseases has not receded, as is the case with various pathologies.
-In fact, in recent times there have been increases of up to 15% in cardiovascular mortality.
+On the other hand, the mortality associated with cardiovascular diseases has not receded, as it is the case with various pathologies.
+In fact, in recent times there has been an increase of up to 15% in cardiovascular mortality.

 In turn, the disability associated with cardiovascular events increased more than tenfold – these are the consequences that remain in people after suffering a heart attack or stroke.

-And the possibility of infarction increases exponentially when the stress meet other conditions such as smoking or obesity.
-In the long term, work stress is also associated with the risk of heart attack.
+And the possibility of infarction increases exponentially when the stress meets other conditions such as smoking or obesity.
+In the long term, working stress is also associated with the risk of heart attack.
 A stressed worker increases the probability of a coronary event by 15% at 10 years compared to another worker without stress.

 What is work stress?

-Something that we have to define first to find the link between work stress and heart attack risk is what we understand by a stressful work situation.
+Something that we have to define first to find the connection between working stress and risk of heart attack is what we understand by a stressful work situation.
 We know that it does not mean the same for everyone, but there are certain guidelines that allow us to unify the criteria.

 In general, stressed workers are those who consider that many results are required in a short time, lack free spaces for personal fulfillment, perform monotonous tasks and are perceived without a decision about their work.